-Sony launched the PlayStation Network way back in 2006.
+In 2006, Sony launched the PlayStation Network (PSN).
 People signed up in droves, and everyone chose a PSN name as their online ID.
-However, many appear not to have realized that name would be permanent, as Sony refused to let you change your PSN name.
+However, many people didn’t realize that that name would be permanent, as Sony refused to let you change your PSN name.

-In October 2018, Sony finally announced that it was going to let you change your PSN name.
-The option was initially launched in beta as part of the PlayStation Preview Program, but it’s now being rolled out to everyone stuck with a name they no longer like.
+In October 2018, Sony announced that it was finally going to let you change your PSN name .
+The option was initially launched in beta as part of the PlayStation Preview Program, but it’s now available to everyone stuck with a PSN name they no longer like.

 How to Change Your PSN Name